carla-simulator/carla/Docs/adv_traffic_manager.md

 ### Simulation state

-Stores information about the vehicles in the world so that it can be easily accessible during all the process.
+Stores information about the vehicles in the world so that it can be easily accessed during the whole process.

 *   Receives the current state of all vehicles and walkers in the world from the [ALSM](#alsm), including their position, velocity and some additional information (such as traffic light influence and state).
-It also stores some additional information such as whereas these vehicles are under the inffluence of a traffic light and what is the current state of said traffic light.
+It also stores some additional information such as whether these vehicles are under the influence of a traffic light and what the current state of that traffic light is.
 *   Stores in cache all the information so that no additional calls to the server are needed during the [control loop](#control-loop).

 __Related .cpp files:__ `SimulationState.cpp`, `SimulationState.h`.